BLavery/STM32F407VG-Micropython/README.md

 ```

 But you shouldn't need to recompile.
 I have put a copy here for your download.
 Still faithfully just called firmware.dfu.
 It should work cleanly.
 The USB starts automatically now.
-The Safe Mode and Flash vulume reset work.
+Even the Safe Mode and Flash Volume Reset work.
 (You get single/double/triple LED flashes, not 3 colours.)
-See
+See http://docs.micropython.org/en/latest/pyboard/tutorial/reset.html